Mental1993/text_RPG/README.md

 INSTALLATION INSTRUCTIONS

 1. Download the ZIP file of the repository.
+Unzip it.

 2. Run the .sql file on your local database.
+All the required tables and data will be created.

 3. Unzip the mysql-connector folder.
+Save the path of mysql-connector-java-5.1.41-bin.jar.

 4. Open the project on any suitable IDE (Netbeans, Eclipse, InteliJ etc...)